Anvita-13/predictive-vehicle-health-maintenance/README.md

 - Identification of patterns indicating potential failures

 Power BI dashboards were used to visualize relationships between features and support feature engineering decisions.
+The Power BI dashboard file (.pbix) used for analysis is included in the repository.

 ### Attributes